Kit ideas for PNW tri geeks

 Tri kits + compression + wetsuits

-Easy to find, decent value, huge size run — you'll see 2XU everywhere at big regional races.
+Easy to find, decent value, huge size run.
+You'll see 2XU everywhere at big regional races.
+Their compression tights and recovery gear is where they genuinely excel: less flashy than the race suits, more useful the morning after.

 Castelli